Applied-Materials-Technology/dalmatian-trainer/2d_dic_lab.md

     - Open this image in the length calibration module of MatchID and use the line tool to obtain the pixel to mm conversion.
     - **QU:** What is the physical speckle size in ‘mm’ for your target?
 6. QOI Noise Analysis
-    - Take a series of images (at least 50) of the stationary speckle target
+    - Take a series of at least 50 images of the stationary speckle target
     - Open the images in MatchID 2D and perform the correlation
         - Open the reference image first
         - Use the drawing tools to select an appropriate ROI